 PTM: But the real battle awaited the Portuguese on Woodstock beach itself, near the mouth of the Salt River.

 The old Salt River estuary looking towards Woodstock, with a cloud covered Table Mountain.
 Date unknown.

 NV: Yes, though there seems to be some difference of opinion on the exact location.
 This is partly due to the convergence of the Salt, Liesbeeck, Black and Diep river system into a common lagoon with a shared mouth.
-Furthermore, the sandbars and estuaries were shifting seasonally, or as the result of storms, as shown by early maps.
-Despite this, or the lack of detail in contemporary Portuguese records, we all agree that Almeida’s last stand was on a beach: a beach hemmed in between soft dunes, the river mouth, and a rising summer tide.
+Furthermore, perennial tides and storms caused the sandbars and estuaries to shift seasonally, as shown in early maps.
+Despite the lack of detail in contemporary Portuguese records, we all agree that Almeida’s last stand was on a beach: a beach hemmed in between sand dunes, a river mouth, and the rising summer tide.

 PTM: In my opinion, the key to your version is the opportunity that arose in subtly manipulating events during the retreat.
 Anything more obvious would have had severe ramifications back home.

 NV: Right.
 The instigators had to ensure their chances of getting away, back to the boats, and that no surviving compatriot should suspect any conspiracy.
 I believe it was for this reason that the survivors elected Jorge Barreto and not Almeida’s obvious successor, Jorge de Mello Pereira, to report on the event back in Lisbon.